 The SMF can decide the CN PDB for Regenerative-based satellite access based on the specific types of satellite access, e.g. GEO, LEO, and include it in QoS information for Regenerative-based satellite access.
 This may help the NG-RAN to obtain a more accurate AN PDB and CN PDB.

-For Regenerative-based satellite access, the CN PDB is the delay on ground, plus the the delay on air which is one way propagation delay of the specific types of satellite access.
+For Regenerative-based satellite access, the CN PDB is the delay on the ground, plus the delay on air which is one way propagation delay of the specific types of satellite access.

 The AMF initiates N2 PDU Session Request/Modify accordingly, including the QoS information for Regenerative-based satellite access in N2 SM information sent to NG-RAN.